Brain Network Causing Stuttering Finally Identified

 An international research group led by researchers from the University of Turku and Turku University Hospital in Finland has succeeded in identifying the probable origin of stuttering in the brain.

-Stuttering is a speech rhythm disorder characterised by involuntary repetitions, prolongations or pauses in speech that prevent typical speech production.
+Stuttering is a speech rhythm disorder characterized by involuntary repetitions, prolongations or pauses in speech that prevent typical speech production.
 Approximately 5-10% of young children stutter, and an estimated 1% continue to stutter into adulthood.
 A severe stutter can have a profound negative impact on the life of the individual affected.

 "Stuttering was once considered a psychological disorder.
 However, with further research, it is now understood to be a brain disorder related to the regulation of speech production," says Professor of Neurology Juho Joutsa from the University of Turku.